-Of all the North American lizards, horned lizards are the most fearsome-looking and distinctive by virtue of the pointed, protruding "horns" above their eyes.
+Horned lizards are the most fearsome-looking and distinctive lizards around, by virtue of the pointed, protruding "horns" above their eyes.

 The numerous species of horned lizards, all members of the genus Phrynosoma, have very wide, flattened, toad-like bodies.
-The tail is short but broad at the base.
+Their tails are short but broad at the base.
 In most species, the back of the head and temples are crowned with a prominent row of sharp, pointed horns.
 The tail and sides are fringed with sharp spines.
 On some species the sides are adorned with a double fringe of spines.
 On the back, there are rows of short conical spines.

 To the uninitiated, their dragon-like appearance is quite formidable.
 The squat form and head armor has given rise to the name "horny toad," "horned toad" and "horned lizards."
 However, since there is a true toad with horns, it is best that we speak of this genus as the "horned lizards."

 Their colors are pleasing.
 The back and head are soft desert gray.
 The markings are in pastel shades of tan, brown, red or yellow.
 The underparts are pale, yellowish gray.
 The overall colors are generally close to the predominant color of the soil.
 Color changes from light to dark (or reverse) can occur within a few minutes.